Bad Rats: Legacy

 According to Grayson, Bad Rats was an oddity on Steam when it was released, as the platform's catalogue was still hand-curated by its owner, Valve, before the launch of the Steam Greenlight programme in 2012.
-Augusto Bülow stated that Bad Rats only became popular several years following its release, after negative reviews by popular YouTubers turned attention toward the game.
+Augusto Bülow stated that Bad Rats only became popular several years after its release, after negative reviews by popular YouTubers turned attention toward the game.
 Bad Rats became an internet meme and was frequently used as a gag gift by Steam users.
-Many users penned sarcastic positive reviews, resulting in an on-average positive review score for the game.
+Many users penned sarcastic positive reviews, resulting in an overall positive review score for the game.
 In a 2016 interview, Bülow said that he was happy with this situation, saying that, because Bad Rats had been "planned to be funny", "If people are laughing while playing the game, that's fine.
 The game reached its objectives."
 In July 2018, based on leaked Steam player counts, Bad Rats was estimated to have 476,787 unique players on the platform.

-According to Bülow, a sequel to Bad Rats was planned from the outset, originally with the intent to include dogs alongside cats.
+According to Bülow, a sequel to Bad Rats was planned from the outset, originally with the intent of including dogs alongside cats.
 A second Bad Rats game was teased through videos, starting in December 2014, and announced as Bad Rats Show in a trailer during E3 2016.
 It was released on 20 July 2016, the seventh anniversary of Bad Rats.
-Bülow presented an in-development mobile version of Bad Rats, designated the Pocket Edition, in September 2017.
-In December 2019, he announced Bad Rats 3.
-The game was intended to be released on 20 July 2023—the fourteenth anniversary of Bad Rats—but this target was missed.
+In December 2019, Bülow announced Bad Rats 3.
+He intended to release it on 20 July 2023—the fourteenth anniversary of the original game—but this target was missed.